Changelog

 If you submit a claim using SFTP and the claim fails the edit, Stedi will reject the claim with a 277CA claim acknowledgment.
 The acknowledgment will include a related claim status category code, claim status code, and error message:

-Stedi now rejects 837P professional, 837D dental, and 837I institutional claims that include an adjustment reason code without a corresponding adjustment amount.
+Stedi now rejects 837P professional, 837D dental, and 837I institutional claims that include an address with line 2 populated but line 1 missing or blank.

 How the edit works

 This edit catches the issue before the claim reaches the payer.
-It prevents payer rejections, which are slower and delay payment for the provider.
+It prevents payer rejections, which take longer to resolve and delay payment for the provider.

 Rejection errors